albertodlc/led-strip-control/README.md

     <img height="auto" width="auto" src="img/img48.JPG" />
 </p>

-4. After choosing a domain, a step by step guide is deployed.
+4. After choosing a domain, a step by step guide will be deployed.
 In the case of the RPI:
 >If your linux install is running a crontab, then you can use a cron job to keep updated.
 We can see this with
 ```sh
 ps -ef | grep cr[o]n